amuhebwa/messenger-bot-tutorial/Tutorial.md

 8. Return to your Facebook page and send your Page a message from your user Messenger window.

+9. Note: you as a *User* are using Facebook Messenger to have a conversation with your *Page*, which you own.

-9. Watch your Heroku logs!
+10. Watch your Heroku logs!

 ### *Let's get the Bot Talking*